Logo light mode the Fabryk

 When we were mid-way through our largely unplanned one month Japan trip, all the signs were pointing for us to go to Hokkaido, Japan's Northernmost main island.
 We had received several recommendations from friends and when I hopped onto Skyscanner and found flights from Tokyo for a mere 34 euro each, I knew it was bound to happen.
 I booked them, and we were on our way for a 5-day adventure in Hokkaido.

-Check out our similar 1-Week Itinerary in Kyushu post, as well to discover our other favorite island ❤️
+Check out our similar 1-Week Itinerary in Kyushu post or 2-Week Itinerary in Central Honshu, as well to discover our other favorite parts of Japan.

 I was a bit apprehensive about being able to cover the ground that we wanted in Hokkaido in 5 days, but we made it happen and more.